🎉 Celebrate the official opening of the new Foxhound Beekeeping Store and Pollination Center. Join us on November 22nd at 11 AM!

 A single hive can be treated 4 times a year.
 It is recommended to combine a flash treatment of Amiflex with a follow up treatment of the slow-release Apivar for a long-lasting varroa treatment.

-Alternative To Illegal Varroa Treatments
+Alternative to Illegal Varroa Treatments

 It has become common for commercial beekeepers to buy unregulated versions of Amitraz to create their varroa treatments.
 The efficacy of the treatments varies by the source of amitraz, how it is mixed, how it is stored, and how it is applied.